magentodevtool/magentodevtool/README.md

 The main purpose of Magento Devtool is to organize and simplify development of Magento 1 and Magento 2 projects.
 The Devtool was born in ISM eCompany and is actively used by all PHP teams since 2012.

->BE AWARE
+>BE AWARE!
 >Documentation is incomplete yet.
->Any references to ISM eCompany were removed from the sources thus not everything will go perfect to you
+>Any references to ISM eCompany were removed from the sources thus not everything will go perfect to you.

 # History
 The first version was created by Team Leader Alexander Veselovsky for personal use in order to be able to perform bunch of deployments quickly.
 The Devtool got viral and in a short time it became obligatory for all members as it reduces mistakes and makes complex teaching of new members much easier.
 All that years the Devtool is a full-fledged internal project inside ISM eCompany and it got a lot of features and improvements.